A Miracle of Controlled Chaos

 “One of my students told me that in Second Life, that virtual world online, no one uses the roads or railways because they can simply teleport to their destinations.
 Nothing comes between the cyber-citizens and their real estate; commuting has been abolished.
 And part of me thought: what sort of life is that?”

 This entry was posted on Tuesday, September 30th, 2008 at 7:33 am and is filed under Book News, Cities, Congestion, Traffic Psychology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.